 All facilities and meeting spaces on campus are calendared and scheduled through the Director of University Events & Conferences.
-Student events must be approved by the Office of Student Affairs prior before they can be scheduled on the University Calendar.
+Student events must be approved by the Office of Student Life prior to receiving confirmation on the University Calendar.
+Student Life organizations should calendar their meeting space each semester, and all regularly scheduled student organization meetings should be held in classrooms.
+Special events may be scheduled in one of the custom halls.